-This week has been full of surprises for those of us with a birthday.
+This week has been full of surprises for this of us with a birthday!

 I can’t help but feel a little mean for complaining to my Gran that I had no idea what I was doing for my birthday when I had played a part in putting her in the exact same position!